-The CODEX® multiplexing requires specific LASX settings to be enabled.
-Specifically, it needs the channels, camera settings, Z-stack, Regions, autofocus, and autosave settings enabled in LASX in order to function.
+The CODEX® multiplexing requires specific microscope software settings to be enabled.
+Specifically, it needs the channels, camera settings, Z-stack, Regions, autofocus, and autosave settings enabled in the microscope software in order to function.
 This chapter will describe what to enable for each setting.
 For specific operation of each of these settings within your microscope software, see instructions provided by the microscope company.

-The figure below outlines all the settings to be enabled in the Leica software.
+The figure below outlines all the settings to be enabled in the Zeiss software.
 The following subsections provide detail for each setting.

 CIM is looking for four channels.
-If these are not the designated number of channels, the software will not work.
-The channels order with LASX should match the CIM Experiment table order.
+If there are not the designated number of channels, the software will not work.
+The channels order with Zen Blue should match the CIM Experiment table order.

 When setting the central autofocus location of any tissue there are three factors to ensure the best automated focusing.

 - 3.No debris or bright spots in the autofocus frame